frfn/ramping-up-java/src/h_leetCode_problems/README.md

 - logic: if the digit is LESS than 9, `digits[i]++; return digits;`
     - if `digits[i] is 9` then at current value, `digits[i] =  0`;
     - since we are looping through, it will iterate through the array and return when condition is met

+# My Square Root

+- Uses binary search to find the square root.
+- It multiplies the middle by itself and sees if it is the target value
+- if greater than , middle - 1
+- if less than,     middle + 1

+# Staircase

+- Fibonacci Value
+- Either use memoization or tabulation for solution

+# Rotate String

+- Add the string together and sees if new string contains B
+- 2nd approach, iterate through the first string and make a new string via the algorithm
+    - see if the new string while iterating is the same as String B

+# Pascal's Triangle